A QUIET SUMMER EVENING, C.1913

 Tom Thomson’s early paintings around 1912 and 1913 are often marked by a dark tonality and sensitive handling.
 He had not yet heard the clarion call of Impressionism.
 A Quiet Summer Evening reveals the direction of his course.

-He was invigorated and inspired by the northern landscape, a subject he discovered, it seems, by chance.
-In 1912, after a visit Thomson had made to Algonquin Park, he and a colleague, William Broadhead, went on a two- or three-month expedition up the Spanish River and into Mississagi Forest Reserve (today Mississagi Provincial Park).
+Thomson was invigorated and inspired by the northern landscape, a subject he discovered, it seems, by chance.
+In 1912, after a visit he made to Algonquin Park, he and a colleague, William Broadhead, went on a two- or three-month expedition up the Spanish River and into Mississagi Forest Reserve (today Mississagi Provincial Park).
 It was on this trip, as A.Y.
 Jackson wrote later, that Thomson started to paint.

 Canadian Fine Art